edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ---

+## Reproducible research

+Conda environments are useful when making bioinformatics projects reproducible.
+Full reproducibility requires the ability to recreate the system that was originally used to generate the results.
+This can, to a large extent, be accomplished by using a Conda environment file to make an environment with specific versions of the packages that are needed in the project.
+This environment file can then be shared with others users to reproduce your analysis environment containing software with the same version number.

 ## Working with environment files

 When working on a collaborative research project it is often the case that your operating system